lwh1/Homepage/content/authors/admin/_index.md

 I'm now a college student of Beijing University of Posts and Telecommunications (BUPT) and majoring in Information Enginerring.

-My research interests contains Computer Vision, Natural Language Processing and Wireless Communication.
-I'm glad to communication with each others about the topic above.
+My research interests include Computer Vision, Natural Language Processing and Wireless Communication.
+I'm glad to communication with you about the topic above.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.